LucGosso/Gosso.EPiServerAddOn.DownloadIfMissingFileBlob/README.md

 ## Installation
 Under the release tab you may download the nuget package to your local feed for installation with package manager console in Visual Studio.
 It will install one file, the Gosso.EPiServerAddOn.MissingFileBlobProvider.dll into the bin folder.
 Also configure episerverframework.config/web.config with the MissingFileBlob.

-In Package Manager Console I recommend 'install-package Gosso.EPiServerAddOn.DownloadIfMissingFileBlobProvider **-IgnoreDependencies**' if you have compatibility problems.
+In Package Manager Console i recommend 'install-package Gosso.EPiServerAddOn.DownloadIfMissingFileBlobProvider **-IgnoreDependencies**' if you have compatibility problems.
 It is dependent to EPiServer.

 You can also download the source code project and add it to your solution, therefore you may easily debug it if needed.

 ## Customization

-If you want to change the default URLResolver path, you may use this web.config and change the **UrlResolverUrl**
+If you want to change the default URLResolver path, you may use this web.config and change the **UrlResolverUrl** Also put the file urlresolver.ashx at that place
 ```
   <location path="modules/Gosso.EPiServerAddOn.DownloadIfMissingFileBlob">
     <system.webServer>